AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >
 >After connecting to your first data connection and importing your first audience, you can then select to import multiple audiences from this existing data connection.
 In this case, the workflow will take you directly to the [select audience](#select-audience) step, since all the prerequisite information from the other steps will be imported from the existing connection.

 A data connection is the source of data from where you are importing audiences into Real-Time CDP Collaboration.
-For the first release of Real-Time CDP Collaboration, the only supported data connection is Real-Time CDP.
+For the first release of Real-Time CDP Collaboration, the only supported data connection is Adobe Experience Platform.

 Any settings such as identity mapping or scheduling that you configure for your data connection are applied to all the audiences imported from this data connection.